-- Schedule: Select the defined schedule you would like to have the rule to be applied (see "Set Schedule" section on page 28). - Add: Saves a new special application. - Delete: Removes an existing special application. - Edit: Modifies an existing special application. - Cancel: Discard changes to an existing special application.
+- Schedule: Select the defined schedule you would like to have the rule to be applied, see "Set schedules" section on page 33. - Add: Saves a new special application. - Delete: Removes an existing special application. - Edit: Modifies an existing special application. - Cancel: Discard changes to an existing special application.